ufal/ParlaStats/documentation/ProgDoc.md

                 - `specific_query` - Path to the specific query JSON file (`str`)
         - **`run()`**
             - A main method of the Client.
-            - Iterates over all json files in the `QueryDir` directory and processes each query file one at a time.
+            - Iterates over all JSON files in the `QueryDir` directory and processes each query file one at a time.
-            - Then, based on the `interactive` flag, prints the table formed from the JSON response obtained from the server or offers user the option of constructing the bar chart from the obtained results using the `__graph_results()` method.
+            - Then, based on the `interactive` flag, prints the table formed from the JSON response obtained from the server or offers the user the option of constructing the bar chart from the obtained results using the `__graph_results()` method.
-            - Also capable of storing the results to text files if the `target_dir` is set.
+            - Also capable of storing the results in text files if the `target_dir` is set.
 ## 4. Used external tools
 ### 4.1 Database tools
 - **`PostgreSQL`**
 ### 4.2 Python libraries
-- **`psycopg2`** - for communication with PostgreSQL server.
+- **`psycopg2`** - for communication with the PostgreSQL server.
-- **`xml`** - python library for working with the XML files.
+- **`xml`** - python library for working with XML files.
-- **`lxml`** - another python library for working with XML files.
+- **`lxml`** - another Python library for working with XML files.
 - **`Flask`** - python module for client-server communication.
 - **`matplotlib.pyplot`** - python module for constructing graphs and charts.
-- **`json`** - python module for working with json files.
+- **`json`** - python module for working with JSON files.
-- **`argparse`** - python module for easy parsing of command-line argument.
+- **`argparse`** - python module for easy parsing of command-line arguments.
 - **`requests`** - python module for sending HTTP requests.
 - **`configparser`** - python module for parsing configuration files.
 - **`tqdm`** - python module for displaying progress bars in the console.